Spring Garden Revival

 Cohasset’s soils, as identified by the USDA Web Soil Survey, include glacial till (poor drainage, frost heaving), sandy outwash, rocky shallow, and marine clay (coastal salt exposure).
 Material options for edging include:

-- Poured Concrete Curbing: 4-10/ft; most durable; 25+ years; withstands MA freeze-thaw cycles Installation requires excavation to a depth of 6-8 inches (frost line 36-48 inches), a 3/4" crushed stone base, setting bed sand, and compacted backfill.
+• Poured Concrete Curbing: 4-10/ft; most durable (25+ years); withstands MA freeze-thaw cycles Installation requires excavation to a depth of 6-8 inches (frost line 36-48 inches), a 3/4" crushed stone base, setting bed sand, and proper backfill compaction.
 Materials should be selected for freeze-thaw resistance, UV stability, and salt tolerance, especially in glacial till and marine clay areas.

 Seasonal Edging Calendar & Weather Timing for Cohasset's Climate Zone 6b

-Cohasset is in USDA Zone 6b, with optimal edging seasons in spring (April-May) after ground thaw and before peak growth, and fall (September-October) for winter preparation.
-Summer (June-August) offers good soil conditions but avoid work during extreme heat (>90°F).
-Edging should not be performed in winter (November-March) due to frozen ground.
-Monitor weather through NWS Boston/Norton or NWS Albany for soil moisture and temperature, ensuring at least 50°F for concrete curing.
-Avoid muddy conditions in glacial till or clay soils and severe weather.
-Coordinate with municipal schedules for street tree pruning and sidewalk cleaning, and consider wildlife breeding seasons to minimize ecological impact.
+Cohasset falls within USDA Zone 6b, with a climate that requires careful seasonal planning for lawn edging.
+The optimal time for installation is in spring (April-May) after ground thaw and before peak plant growth.
+Summer (June-August) offers good soil conditions but avoid work during extreme heat (over 90°F).
+Fall (September-October) is ideal for preparing edges for winter.
+Edging should be avoided in winter (November-March) due to frozen ground.
+Weather conditions should be monitored using NWS Boston/Norton or NWS Albany to ensure soil moisture is suitable for clean cutting and that temperatures meet concrete curing requirements (minimum 50°F).
+Consider plant and wildlife needs, especially during breeding seasons, and coordinate with municipal schedules for street tree pruning and sidewalk cleaning.

 Stormwater Management & MS4 Compliance During Edging Operations in Cohasset